 Why You Need to Relax More Often

-Keeping yourself in motion can be a good thing, if you’re focusing on exercise.
-However, it has potential to be quite harmful in other situations.
+Keeping yourself in motion can be a good thing if you’re focusing on exercise.
+However, it has the potential to be quite harmful in other situations.
 Both the body and mind may be at risk if you don’t find time to recharge your own batteries.

 Taking Care of the Kids